Conr86/solitude/README.md

 - Manual toggling of light/dark mode
 - Basic authentication
 - Basic insights on the Home page such as number of pages or total word count
+- Backups and revision control

 ### Bugs
+- ~~Ordering is not preserved in the sidebar page tree~~
-- @mention tags currently don't change when the linked page name changes
+- ~~@mention tags currently don't change when the linked page name changes~~
 - I'm using a README to track bugs

 ## Uses